Yonex Comfort Z3 Review: not what I had expected

 That makes me wonder if they may be out of the market again soon as we don’t see any pro players use them either.

-It wasn’t until I finished this Yonex Comfort z3 review that I realized it may simply come down to confusing marketing, as my expectation was so far off what it really felt to play with them.
+It wasn’t until I finished this Yonex Comfort z3 review that I realized it might come down to confusing marketing, as my expectation was so far off what it felt to play with them.

 Rather than a comfortable shoe first, I see Comfort z3 as a performance shoe first with a touch of comfort second.
-When I purchased them, I was expecting a softer and perhaps less sturdy version of the Eclipsion Z3s.
+When I purchased them, I expected a softer and perhaps less sturdy version of the Eclipsion Z3s.

-They remind me most of a far lighter and faster version of the Eclipsion Z3 but cushioned isn’t the first word that comes to mind.
-Almost as if the 65z3, with its all around-performance, and Eclipsion Z3, with its protective and cushioned capabilities, had a baby.
+They remind me most of a far lighter and faster version of the Eclipsion Z3 but cushioned isn’t the first word that comes to mind and I can’t recommend this pair if you’re looking for a badminton shoe that’s comfortable to wear.

 POSITIVE